shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “Goodnight!”

-[scene 2: astalir sneaking in as sui and investigating last room]

 [scene 3: gra calling for astalir, astalir giving gra map]

 [scene 4: gra sui gale in rain and dark, crossing river, ambushed by bears]